 Food production and supply chain, to a lesser extent, are also growth industries currently seeking out talent.

 Interestingly, with all the remote work taking place, the telecoms and utilities industries are thriving with a surge in demand for workers.
 The demand for these roles is increasing due to the rise in the demand for their services so companies do seem to be hiring quickly in order to fill these spots.

 SP: The medical industry is an obvious area, but equally IT roles, especially those working to assist people to set up and work from home.

-Government based roles are still there and roles that would have been a remote/home working role irrespective of the impact of COVID-19.
-I’m pretty sure that at the end of this lockdown hairdressers are going to be in demand, as will the increase on conveyancing as people are allowed to move home and purchase properties
+Government-based roles are still there and roles that would have been a remote/home working roles irrespective of the impact of COVID-19.
+I’m pretty sure that at the end of this lockdown hairdressers are going to be in demand, as will the increase in conveyancing as people are allowed to move home and purchase properties